MAY DAY TIDINGS: Celebrate spring with centuries old traditions from around the world

 THE EARLIEST May Day documentation I could find predates Christianity.
 In Pagan cultures, the tradition of the Celtic celebration of Beltane is celebrated today, a holdover from Pagan times.
 Most pagan celebrations were either abandoned or evolved into Christian holidays during the conversion of Europe.
 For my cousins in Edinburgh and Dublin, Beltane remains a day of celebration.
 Some claim to be Wiccans and consider themselves "good witches.
 The fire they light today celebrates Beltane and honors fertility and abundance, of special significance to Wiccans.

 My friends take part in the same customs their ancestors did, making offerings to the fire of food and drink for the "aos si" -- elves or fairies.
-Pronounc it "ees shee," or the older Celtic form "ays sheeth-uh," the term for a supernatural race in both Irish and Scottish mythology.
+Pronounce it "ees shee," or the older Celtic form "ays sheeth-uh," the term for a supernatural race in both Irish and Scottish mythology.

 WHATEVER your pleasure or belief, enjoy the day.